 =SUM(B9:B10)

-Step 3: Activate Solver Add-in
+Step 3: Activating Solver Add-in to Solve Nonlinear Equation

 The input process is done, now we’ll enable the Solver Add-in.
-If you have enabled it already or know how to do it then skip this step.
+If you have enabled it already or know how to do it, then skip this step.

 Steps: